 2. The G-strings of these legendary bump-and-grinders are now enshrined in the Burlesque Hall of Fame in downtown Las Vegas.
 Tempest Storm also appeared in the 1955 movie Teasearama, comprising a compilation of burlesque acts.

 3. My thanks to the blog Java’s Journey, where it is noted there are two breakfast scenes in the 1956 movie Giant.
-The first one takes place at the childhood home of Leslie (Elizabeth Taylor) in Maryland, comprising fluffy eggs and a single piece of bacon.
-Later, when married to Jordan (Rock Hudson) and living in Texas, there is another breakfast, this time featuring a large steak with an egg on top.
-The contrast between the breakfasts, and the different pace at which they are eaten, represented the cultural divide between Leslie and Jordan.
+The first one, comprising fluffy eggs and a single piece of bacon, takes place at the childhood home of Leslie (Elizabeth Taylor) in Maryland.
+Later, when Leslie is married to Jordan (Rock Hudson) and living in Texas, there is a breakfast featuring a large steak with an egg on it.
+The contrast between the two breakfasts, and the different paces at which they are eaten, represented the cultural divide between Leslie and Jordan.